 You have the right to seek answers to questions or concerns about academic modifications, possible discrimination, and campus accessibility.
 We encourage you to initially discuss concerns with your SDS counselor.
 Please also see our complaint resolution procedures for further ways to address concerns.

 How will SDS follow up with me?

 We will communicate with you via email about any need for additional information, or about the next steps in the registration process.
-Please watch your email for a reply, and be sure to also check the spam folder on your email account if you were expecting a reply and had not seen one yet.
+It can take us up to three weeks to follow up with you.
+Please watch your Cornell email for a reply, and be sure to also check the spam folder on your email account if you were expecting a reply and had not seen one yet.
 You may also follow up with us to check the status of your request by contacting our office.